iqhive/runtime.link/Readme.md

 here is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.

+# Standard and Conventions

+1. Prefer words over abbreviations for exported identifiers ie. "PutString" over "puts".
+2. Acronyms reflect a compressed subject, they should only appear at the end of an exported indentifier.

 ## Roadmap

 1. Docs/Code generation for the runtime.link project will be provided by the `runtime.link/sdk` tooling